iced-rs/book/src/the-runtime.md

 to get a better understanding of how a runtime works.
 A little bit of magic doesn't hurt!

 ### Gathering the Interactions
-The user is seeing our interface and is now interacting with it!
+The user is seeing our interface and is now interacting with it.
 We need to pay very good attention to all the interactions and produce all the relevant __messages__ that our widgets specify.

 How?
 With some more magic, of course!
 I just found this `interact` function inside of my top hat—it takes an